isabella232/data-workbench.en-1/help/home/c-adobe-data-workbench-dashboard/c-visualizations/c-manipulating-visualizations/c-sizing-visualizations.md

 ---
 description: In addition to expanding and collapsing a visualization, you can also resize them.
-seo-description: In addition to expanding and collapsing a visualization, you can also resize them.
-seo-title: Sizing Visualizations
 solution: Analytics
 title: Sizing Visualizations
 topic: Data workbench